Have questions? We're here.

 Option 2 – Morning experience: Pisa – more than a leaning tower

 Renowned for its iconic Leaning Tower, Pisa offers far more than a quirky architectural icon.
 Once a powerful maritime republic, it flourished on Mediterranean trade and naval strength.
-Pisa's golden age in the 11th and 12th centuries brought immense wealth, although that was not to last as the Arno River silted up, cutting the city off from the sea and dimming its influence.
+Pisa’s golden age in the 11th and 12th centuries brought immense wealth, although that was not to last as the Arno River silted up, cutting the city off from the sea and dimming its influence.
 This prosperity funded the creation of the precinct known as Piazza dei Miracoli, home to the Romanesque Cathedral, baptistery, and the famous bell tower.
-Its early designers, the Pisano family, helped shape the precinct's artistic legacy by blending architectural styles that influenced generations of Tuscan artists.
-However, the Leaning Tower began tilting soon after construction started, due to its shallow foundation and soft subsoil, which were unable to support the weight.
-Adding extra floors only worsened the lean, but the flaw became Pisa's most enduring symbol.
-Travel to Pisa by coach, then hop aboard a tourist train that takes you straight to the Piazza.
+Its early designers, the Pisano family, helped shape the precinct’s artistic legacy, blending architectural styles that influenced generations of Tuscan artists, even though the Leaning Tower began tilting soon after construction started, its shallow foundation and soft subsoil unable to support the weight.
+Adding extra floors only worsened the lean, but the flaw became Pisa’s most enduring symbol.
+You travel to Pisa by coach, then hop aboard a tourist train that takes you straight to the Piazza.
 You can have time to explore at your leisure, soaking in the history and artistry of Pisa before returning to the ship for lunch.

 Option 3 – Full-day experience: The Rebirth of Florence